-The Doo-Wop genre of rhythm and blues is one of the most influential eras of music of all time.
-It gave many artists the voice that they so desperately craved and is responsible for the generation of thousands of memorable songs.
+The Doo Wop genre of rhythm and blues is one of the most influential eras of music of all time.
+It gave many artists the voice that they so desperately craved and is responsible for thousands of memorable songs.
+This live concert event featured a few of Doo-Wop’s legends.

 Shirley Alston Reeves, the former lead singer of The Shirelles: